Conformité Européenne – CE mark EMC compliance for Europe

 CE wireless Radio testing requirements

 Radio and wireless products sold in the European market must be CE marked.
 The product must comply with the ‘Radio Equipment Directive’ (RED).
 The ‘RED’ Directive replaced the ‘Radio and Telecommunications’ (R&TTE) Directive.
 Which either ended or phased out for certain products between 13/07/2016 to the 12/07/2017.
 The accompanying Declaration of Conformity (DoC) for any Radio Equipment Directive (RED) product will need only the RED directive to listed.
 Yet the LVD and EMC compliance requirements will still need to be satisfied.
 The specific transmitter and receiver tests are required.
 Including transmit power, spurious emissions, bandwidth along with various EMC emissions and immunity testing.
 Most Radio and wireless standards are available via the ETSI download portal.
-Please see link European Radio and wireless compliance standards.
+Please see our link for further European Radio (RED) compliance standards testing information.

 Legal implications for CE marking